Many Feared Dead As Military Plane Mistakenly Drops Bomb On IDP Camp In Borno

 The Rann IDP camp in Kala-balge Local Government Area caters for thousands of persons displaced by Boko Haram.

-A source at the camp told PREMUM TIMES that at least hundred people were injured and needed to be evacuated to hospitals.
+A source at the camp told PREMIUM TIMES that at least hundred people were injured and needed to be evacuated to hospitals.

 At least two people are feared dead from the incident and the injured included officials of the Doctors without Borders, MSF.